Want to know more about NHBRC Registration in South Africa?

 Here’s the precise act as stated on the NHBRC’s website.
 It’s the Housing Consumers Protection Measures Act of 1998 (Act No.95 of 1998) and it explains exactly what the NHBRC should do.

 If you want to get your hands on the full Act, here you go.

 According to the South African law, if you’re involved in building a home for someone and you don’t register at the NHBRC, you may be charged with an offence.
-This could lead to a hefty fine or even imprisonment for a few months.
+This could lead to a hefty fine or imprisonment for 1 year per charge.

 If there’s something that isn’t up to par in an NHBRC inspection of your home, the NHBRC will tell you exactly what’s wrong and give you a fair deadline to correct it.
 Same goes for when your client has compliant about some element that isn’t 100%.